-Basics of MRpro and Cartesian Reconstructions
+Basics of MRpro and Cartesian reconstructions

 Here, we are going to have a look at a few basics of MRpro and reconstruct data acquired with a Cartesian sampling pattern.